gvwilson/sensibleadventures/nardica/nardica.md

 "You best lend him a hand,"
 Aunt Naggie told Iffy in a low voice.
 "I'm going to make some more tea an' put some food together.
-No sense bein' boarded on an empty stomach."
+No sense bein' sunk on an empty stomach."

-"Ain't nobody gonna board us,"
+"Ain't nobody gonna sink us,"
 Uncle Jack snapped automatically without taking his eyes off the control panel.
 Aunt Naggie shooed Iffy out of the pilot house without replying.